Alicia M. Schatteman

 Overview of Scholarly Activity:

-Schatteman, A. (2014) “Academics Meets Action: Community Engagement Motivations, Benefits and Constraints” Journal of Community Engagement and Higher Education.
+Schatteman, A. (2014) “Academics Meets Action: Community Engagement Motivations, Benefits and Constraints” Journal of Community Engagement and Higher Education, Vol. 6, No 1: 17-30.

 Schatteman, A.M.
 (2014) “Chapter 2: Outsourcing”, in Alternative Service Delivery, Kurt Thurmaier, ed.
 ICMA Press.